 True item banking with content access

 A good assessment starts with good items.
-While learning management systems (LMSs) and other not-true-assessment platforms include some item authoring functionality, they usually don’t meet the basic requirements for real item banking.
-Here are some examples
+While learning management systems (LMSs) and other not-really-assessment platforms include some item authoring functionality, they usually don’t meet the basic requirements for real item banking.
+There are best practices regarding item banking that are standard at large-scale assessment organizations (e.g., US State Departments of Education_, but these are surprisingly rare for professional certification/licensure exams, universities, and other organizations.
+Here are some examples.

 - Item version tracking